 The English Graduate Student Association (EGSA) is an active and vital group that elects students to committees, helps form the graduate curriculum, and sponsors lectures, conferences, works-in-progress symposia, and many other events.

-Completed applications are due December 15.
+Completed applications are due by December 13.

 302 Clemens Hall